Clear Leaded Crystal Glass Powder

-Colored and clear glass powder can be used in all media, such as oil, acrylic dispersions, lime and all kinds of glues.
-In certain mortars and cements, the colored glass may cause blooming.
+Colored and clear glass powder can be used in all media, such as oil, acrylic dispersions, lime, and all kinds of glues.
+In specific mortars and cement, the colored glass may cause blooming.
 For application in exterior environments, it is advisable to do trials first.

 Origin and History

 National Gallery of Art conservation scientist Barbara Berrie and art historian Louisa C. Matthew of Union College found that glass powder was used in the “Venetian palette” to give it extraordinary luminosity.
 The Venetian glass industry, centered on the island Murano in the Venetian lagoon, flourished in the late fifteenth century.
-According to Matthew and Berrie, painters obtained pigments of superior quality from “color sellers,” and added pulverized glass to lend added brilliance to the hues in their pictures.
+According to Matthew and Berrie, painters obtained superior quality pigments from “color sellers” and added pulverized glass to add brilliance to the hues in their pictures.

-Glass powdered is produced by crushing leaded crystal glass and grinnding to a gritty powder less than 0.25 mm particle size.
+Glass powder is produced by crushing leaded crystal glass and grinding it to a gritty powder of less than 0.25 mm particle size.
 The powder is then sieved into three different grades: